brittanyrw/emojibops/README.md

 * Wait for confirmation from the maintainers before working on the Issue.
 * After you recieve confirmation, complete the Issue and submit a Pull Request.

 ### We will add Issues to this project throughout the month but there will be many times where there are no Issues avaliable.
-When that happens, we ask that you move on to another project for Hacktoberfest.
+When that happens, we ask that you move on to another project.

 Please do not submit Pull Requests unless you have been assigned an Issue to complete.
 Thanks!